disjunction/dispace/docs/gdd/gdd_prelude.md

     * all the screens except for multiplayer
     * a few level maps
     * a few mission quests
-    * while working on it - test the multiplayer mode internally
- 2. Integrate into Facebook, release
+ 2. Integrate into Facebook (free version)
     * while integrating into facebook, do thorough testing/bugfix, as it will be a feature freeze
+    * release, collect feedback
+ 3. Integrate into Facebook commercial
-    * make some parts of the game hard to unlock, and make them unlockable for money?
+    * make some missions runnable limited number of times per day, unlock for money
+    * device/lander shop for for real money
- 3. Add multiplayer
+ 4. Add multiplayer
- 4. Moar content (more of everything)
+ 5. Moar content (more of everything)